-- 1. We have evaluated the Company's reserves data as at December 31, 2018.
-The reserves data are estimates of proved reserves and probable reserves and related future net revenue as at December 31, 2018, estimated using forecast prices and costs. - 2.
+- 1. We have evaluated the Company's reserves data as at December 31, 2019.
+The reserves data are estimates of proved reserves and probable reserves and related future net revenue as at December 31, 2019, estimated using forecast prices and costs. - 2.
 The reserves data are the responsibility of the Company's management.
 Our responsibility is to express an opinion on the reserves data based on our evaluation. - 3.
 We carried out our evaluation in accordance with standards set out in the Canadian Oil and Gas Evaluation Handbook as amended from time to time (the "COGE Handbook"), maintained by the Society of Petroleum Evaluation Engineers (Calgary Chapter). - 4.
 Those standards require that we plan and perform an evaluation to obtain reasonable assurance as to whether the reserves data are free of material misstatement.
 An evaluation also includes assessing whether the reserves data are in accordance with principles and definitions presented in the COGE Handbook. - 5.
-The following table shows the net present value of future net revenue (before deduction of income taxes) attributed to proved plus probable reserves, estimated using forecast prices and costs and calculated using a discount rate of 10 percent, included in the reserves data of the Company evaluated for the year ended December 31, 2018, and identifies the respective portions thereof that we have evaluated and reported on to the Company's board of directors:
+The following table shows the net present value of future net revenue (before deduction of income taxes) attributed to proved plus probable reserves, estimated using forecast prices and costs and calculated using a discount rate of 10 percent, included in the reserves data of the Company evaluated for the year ended December 31, 2019, and identifies the respective portions thereof that we have evaluated and reported on to the Company's board of directors:

-Independent resent Value of Future Net Revenue income taxes (10% Discount Rate - USM\$) Qualified Reserves Evaluator or Auditor Effective Date of Evaluation Report Foreign Geographic Area) Audited Evaluated Reviewed Total GLJ Petroleum Consultants Dec.
-31, 2018 Brazil - 144,950 - 144,950
+Independent Location of Reserves (Country or Foreign Geographic Area) Net Present Value of Future Net Revenue (before income taxes (10% discount rate - US M\$) Qualified Reserves Evaluator or Auditor Qualified Reserves Effective Date of Evaluator or Auditor Evaluation Report Audited Evaluated Reviewed Total GLJ Petroleum Consultants Dec.
+31, 2019 Brazil - 198,226 - 198,226